FraserR1188/plant-plates/README.md

 ![Our Story](plantplates/static/images/README/home-story.png)

-- This section is about the website owners and there aim through the website.
+- This section is about the website owners and their aim through the website.

 ## Login Page